Willi Castro Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is 10th in the league with a collective 9.1 strikeouts per nine innings.
+- The Mariners pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Mariners have the sixth-ranked team ERA across all league pitching staffs (3.84).
+- The Mariners have the fifth-ranked team ERA among all MLB pitching staffs (3.83).

-- Mariners pitchers combine to surrender the 10th-fewest home runs in baseball (109 total, 1.1 per game).
+- Mariners pitchers combine to surrender 109 home runs (1.1 per game), the seventh-fewest in baseball.

-- In his last appearance on Thursday, the righty threw six innings against the Minnesota Twins, giving up three earned runs while surrendering six hits.
+- His last appearance was on Thursday against the Minnesota Twins, when the right-hander went seven scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.